daveworth/not-so-secret-sauce/README.md

 # Not So Secret Sauce

-We realized that at [Highgroove](http://highgroove.com), some of the documentation we provide to new developers dealing with how to do their jobs better wasn't really our "secret sauce."
+We realized that at [Highgroove](http://highgroove.com), some of the documentation we provide to developers that helps them do their jobs better wasn't really our "secret sauce."

 This repository, and its deployed counterpart at
 <http://not-so-secret-sauce.highgroove.com/> is the result of making that